clusterinthecloud/docs/source/infrastructure.rst

 Following the instructions at the `Oracle Terraform plugin docs <https://github.com/oracle/terraform-provider-oci#setup-credentials-for-using-oci>`_, set the values of ``tenancy_ocid``, ``user_ocid``, ``private_key_path``, ``fingerprint`` and ``region``.

-You will also need to set the comaprtment OCID of the compartment that you are using.
+You will also need to set the compartment OCID of the compartment that you are using.
 If you are using the default root compartment, this will be the same as your tenancy OCID.

 The next thing to set is an SSH key that you will use to connect to the server once it is built.